 The sales organization is divided according to geographical regions, which today consist of Asia, Europe and the Americas.

 Gränges has five production facilities on three continents with a combined annual production capacity of 460 ktonnes.
 The facilities are located in Shanghai in China, Finspång in Sweden, as well as in Huntingdon (Tennessee), Salisbury (North Carolina), and Newport (Arkansas) in the US.
 Gränges works actively to establish new capacity and capabilities to meet increasing demand, address new end-customer markets and improve operational efficiency.
 In the US, new capacity was added in 2019 by expanding the production plant in Huntingdon and restarting production at the Newport plant.
 In Finspång, investments will be made to improve efficiency and increase capacity by 20 ktonnes in 2021.
-Gränges also holds 51 per cent of the shares in the production company Getek GmbH, which produces aluminium billets using advanced spray-forming technology.
+Gränges also has a subsidiary, Gränges Powder Metallurgy GmbH, producing aluminium billets using advanced spray-forming technology.